 Starvation:

-- ReentrantLock does not guarantee freedom from starvation by default - however, calling the constructor with new ReentrantLock(true) "favors granting access to the longest-waiting thread" - this still does not guarantee that thread scheduling is fair
+- ReentrantLock does not guarantee freedun. - Explicit locks used by synchronized give no guarantee about starvation! • however, calling the constructor with new Reentrance access to the longest-waiting thread" - this still does not guarantee that thread scheduling is fair

 Deadlocks: